 For any state-directed quarantine, you are entitled to paid leave, and if denied, you should file a grievance as set forth above.
-But, if you are forced to use your own vacation accruals for your quarantine, write a memo to your personnel office requesting to use alternate, sick leave accruals.
-If you are denied the use of sick leave, include this in your grievance along with a copy of your memo and the response you received.
+But, if you are forced to use your own vacation accruals for your quarantine, write a to/from to your Superintendent or other administrator requesting to use alternate, sick leave accruals.
+If you are denied the use of sick leave, include this in your grievance along with a copy of your to/from and the response you received.